HitenXCode/TestApp_ACE/README.md

 - admin is having extar functionalities above the user, like he can visulize the users name,password,voting,ponts and also admin can delete the user data with his choices and ponits everything.

 #### if you want to use admin panel here in this project firstly add the users voting.
-1)login thrugh username:Vishal password:Vishal123  ,add the choices of dishes,see results and logout.
+  - login thrugh username:Vishal password:Vishal123  ,add the choices of dishes,see results and logout.
-2)login thrugh username:Ronik password:Ronik123  ,add the choices of dishes,see results and logout.
+  - login thrugh username:Ronik password:Ronik123  ,add the choices of dishes,see results and logout.
-3)login thrugh username:Bhavin password:Bhavin123  ,add the choices of dishes,see results and logout.
+  - login thrugh username:Bhavin password:Bhavin123  ,add the choices of dishes,see results and logout.
-4)login thrugh username:Jenil password:Jenil123  ,add the choices of dishes,see results and logout.
+  - login thrugh username:Jenil password:Jenil123  ,add the choices of dishes,see results and logout.

 #### now admin login to visulize and manage the users..
 #### - admin's username:Hiten & Password:Hiten123 ,after login go to admin-panel........

+Start the development server:
+npm start

+-Open your web browser and navigate to http://localhost:3000 to access the app.
+-Register a user account or use the provided sample user accounts.
+-Explore the dish listing, rank dishes, and submit your choices.
+-Admins can access the admin panel to manage user accounts and view rankings.

 ## Features